amp-3d/amp-host-go/README.md

-# go-planet
+# go-arcverse

-### Official Go implementation for the PlanetXR UI framework & runtime
+### Official Go implementation for the arcverse UI framework & runtime